 Minimizes Serious Falls

-This indicates the percentage of patients who have had a major fall.
-Falls leading to serious injury are routinely linked to lower quality nursing care.
-Closer supervision can minimize the number of major falls sustained by residents in a nursing home.
+This tells you the percentage of patients that sustained a major fall.
+Falls leading to major injuries are routinely caused by lower quality nursing care.
+Better nursing care can limit the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-This is the percentage of patients that sustained a urinary tract infection.
-Urinary tract infections are often linked to poor nursing care.
-Additional nurse staffing can limit the percentage of residents in a nursing home who suffer from UTI's.
-Note that this datapoint is affected by by the fact that facilities have different reporting standards for UTI's.
+This indicates the percentage of patients that suffered from a urinary tract infection.
+UTI's are routinely associated with nursing homes with worse hygiene protocols.
+Additional nurse staffing can reduce the number of UTI's sustained by residents in a nursing home.
+We want to point out that this datapoint is affected by by the fact that nursing homes have varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication